Two guests talk with local guide Dugan Murphy surrounded by Victorian architecture

 Maine’s earliest settlements couldn’t have existed without Black labor, skill, and insight — and since those first moments, Black Yankees have agitated and organized to resist indignity and realize power.

-You'll meet the people who founded Maine communities, overturned slavery statewide, drove our maritime industries, swung elections, founded houses of worship, crossed color boundaries, and expanded Mainers’ rights in the modern era.
+You'll meet the people who founded Maine communities, overturned slavery statewide, drove our maritime industries, swung elections, established houses of worship, rewrote the US Constitution, founded an African nation, crossed color boundaries, and expanded Mainers’ rights in the modern era.

 Three women react with awe to a story told by locally-raised guide Dugan Murphy